 Continuing along with the Disney movie reviews, today we're talking about The Lion King.
-Such a spectacular movie, especially seeing it as a kid, it's one of the more memorable ones and definitely very emotional.
+It's such a spectacular movie, especially seeing it as a kid; it's one of the more memorable ones and very emotional.
 Of course, I have the most to say about Simba.
-While, I really enjoyed this movie, I think it would've been better if they focused more on his maturing in terms of emotions such as getting through feelings of guilt or grief.
+While I enjoyed this movie, I think it would've been better if they focused more on his maturing in terms of emotions, such as getting through feelings of guilt or grief.
 I think the music was spectacular.
-Loved the opening, "I Just Can't Wait to be King," and "Be Prepared."
+I loved the opening, "I Just Can't Wait to be King," and "Be Prepared."

-I liked Simba and thought that he is a young lion had very understandable character traits for a character that believes he will inherit the kingdom.
+I liked Simba and thought that he was a young lion who had very understandable character traits for a character who believes he will inherit the kingdom.
 As a young lion, he has a mix of naiveté and arrogance.
-Both traits understandable at his age.
-I did not like the fact that Simba’s Father had to die to progress the plot.
-I also do not like that they only showed one scene where we see what is going on with the pride while Simba was growing up.
-I thought Simba was a good main character, his cockiness, and arrogance translated to what you'd expect for given that he expected to inherit the pride from Mufasa.
+Both features are understandable at his age.
+I wouldn't say I liked that Simba’s Father had to die to progress the plot.
+Also, I wouldn't say I like that they only showed one scene where we see what is going on with the pride while Simba was growing up.
+I thought Simba was an excellent main character; his cockiness and arrogance translated to what you'd expect, given that he wished to inherit the pride from Mufasa.
 The part of Simba I did not like so much was how easily he gained a carefree attitude.
-I know that the carefree attitude hid his guilt over his father’s death, but still, I think the movie could have benefited from a little bit more time where Simba deals with his feelings over his father’s death.
-I understand this is a kid’s movie, but I feel that the sequences with symbol could have shown kids appropriate ways to deal with grief.
-I do like the fact that when Simba was confronted with his responsibility even though he initially balked at it.
+I know that the calm attitude hid his guilt over his father’s death, but still, I think the movie could have benefited from a little bit more time when Simba deals with his feelings over his father’s death.
+I understand this is a kid’s movie, but the sequences with symbols could have shown kids appropriate ways to deal with grief.
+I like that when Simba was confronted with his responsibility, although he initially balked at it.
 He eventually realized what he had to do.

-I would not change the outcome of this movie, granted, it took a visit from Nala and a vision of his father to convince him of his responsibility to get Simba to accept what he needed to do.
-On a side note, I hope Marvel can show Disney how to keep their villains around for sequels since Disney always gets rid of them so fast.
-But given the source material, I am satisfied with the ending we got with this movie.
-I do think that Mufasa’s death was one of the most emotional things I ever saw as a kid, I do think that Scar's plan was well thought out and I think he deserved to die the way he did as a meal for his partners.
+I would not change the outcome of this movie; granted, it took a visit from Nala and a vision of his father to convince him of his responsibility to get Simba to accept what he needed to do.
+On a side note, I hope Marvel can show Disney how to keep their villains around for sequels since Disney always gets rid of them quickly.
+However, given the source material, I am satisfied with the ending we got with this movie.
+Mufasa’s death was one of the most emotional things I ever saw as a kid.
+I do think that Scar's plan was well thought out, and I think he deserved to die the way he did as a meal for his partners.

 Did I think this movie had to be remade?
-Not entirely, but I understand why such as the adjustments they made with the Hyena marching scene.
-Even with the updated graphics, I still prefer the original--I think it's just timeless.
-I think the biggest takeaway from this film is that we should accept a greater amount of responsibility while still being able to have fun.
+Not entirely, but I understand why, such as the adjustments they made with the Hyena marching scene.
+Even with the updated graphics, I still prefer the original--I think it's 43timeless.
+I think the biggest takeaway from this film is that we should accept a more significant amount of responsibility while still being able to have fun.
 As well as not blaming ourselves for circumstances beyond our control.

-There were some things I would change in this film such as Scar and Timon and Pumbaa.
-If it were me, I would've kept Scar alive until the end of the second film, or until someone decides to stop the possibility of the continuation of the Lion King franchise.
+There were some things I would change in this film, such as Scar and Timon and Pumbaa.
+If it were me, I would've kept Scar alive until the end of the second film or until someone decides to stop the possibility of the continuation of the Lion King franchise.
 And Timon and Pumbaa, I could've just done without.
 I think it would have been better if Simba had dealt with this grief on his own.
-Maybe talk to one of the lions who may have gone through the same experience, and a training sequence where Simba learns to fight like a lion.
-Also, I think they should have been a sequence where he accepts what role he plays in the circle of life.
+Maybe talk to one of the lions who may have undergone the same experience and a training sequence where Simba learns to fight like a lion.
+Also, I think there should have been a sequence where he accepts his role in the circle of life.

-I think this is a good film to see, especially one for teaching kids lessons in maturing and accepting responsibility.
+I think this is an excellent film to see, especially one for teaching kids lessons in maturing and accepting responsibility.
 What are your thoughts on the film?